 Screening provides a quick way to identify whether you may be experiencing symptoms commonly associated with an illness and determine whether follow up with a professional is recommended.

-Screenings are available for depression, bipolar disorder, generalized anxiety, post traumatic stress disorder (PTSD) and alcohol use in both English and Spanish.
+Screenings are available for depression, bipolar disorder, generalized anxiety, post traumatic stress disorder (PTSD), eating disorders and alcohol use in both English and Spanish.

 It can be difficult to gather the courage to make an appointment and seek help.
 Video Doctor is an innovative online tool that simulates a conversation with a doctor and guides a person through a series of questions on their emotional well-being and their readiness to seek help.
 The anonymous, web-based program gives the opportunity to "interact" with a video doctor from their computer about issues related to depression and alcohol dependence.
 The program also provides self-care tips and recommendations on how and where to access mental health resources.

 "By increasing awareness and understanding about depression, anxiety and alcohol, it is our hope that Video Doctor reduces stigma and increases motivation to develop help-seeking behaviors," says Douglas G. Jacobs, MD, associate clinical professor of Psychiatry at Harvard Medical Schooland Founder and CEO of Screening for Mental Health.
 "The interactive nature of Video Doctor and the non-judgmental language is extremely helpful.
 It's both non-threatening and completely anonymous, enabling community members to get a better understanding of mental health services available."